 Pitching a Freestanding Tent on Snow

-I've owned a Black Diamond FirstLight tent, going on 3 years now.
-Although I personally consider it my car camping tent, it is a very respectable lightweight, 4 season, single wall tent, made out of a breathable fabric called Epic (also called ToddTex and NanoTech).
+I’ve owned a truely freestanding Black Diamond FirstLight tent, going on 9 years now.
 Weighing just 2 lbs 11 oz, it compresses down to the size of a loaf of bread and comes with two DAC collapsible poles.
-Since it's freestanding, it doesn't need to be staked if it's not windy, and I can set it up in under 5 minutes in the dark with a head torch.
+Since it’s freestanding, it doesn’t need to be staked if it’s not windy, and I can set it up in under 4 minutes in the dark with a headlamp.

 Safety vs Weight Trade-offs in Winter